-“I just – well, I guess I expected someone – well.”
-He lavished that smile on her, and she imagined it made all the young girls go weak at the knees.
+“I just … well, I guess I expected someone … well.”
+He shrugged and lavished that smile on her, which she imagined made all the young girls go weak at the knees.
 And boys, for that matter.
 Although she was rather too old for that sort of thing.

 “If you were expecting Glenda Holt, you’ve found her.
 Now how can I help you?”

-The big man ran a hand through an overabundance of blond locks, his smile fading.
+The young man ran a hand through an overabundance of blond locks, his smile fading.
 “Are you the only Glenda Holt?”

 “Certainly the only one that lives here.
 Now are you going to tell me what this is about, young man?
 Because I was about to sit down with a cuppa.”